🇵🇱

 Special Program

-Permanent residence status for non-EU nationals who have lived legally in Poland for at least 5 years.
-Provides indefinite right to live and work in Poland and mobility rights throughout the EU.
+Indefinite residence permit for non-EU nationals who have lived legally in Poland for at least 5 continuous years.
+Requires stable income, health insurance, and Polish language proficiency at B1 level.
+Grants permanent residence and right to work in any EU state.

 10y